Douglas Haig, 1st Earl Haig: Prelude to the Somme

 For the first time (2 January) Haig attended church service with George Duncan, who was to have great influence over him.
 Haig saw himself as God's servant and was keen to have clergymen sent out whose sermons would remind the men that the war dead were martyrs in a just cause.

-Robertson and Kitchener wanted to concentrate on the Western Front, unlike many in the Cabinet who preferred Salonika or Mesopotamia.
+Robertson and Kitchener wanted to concentrate all efforts on the Western Front, unlike many in the Cabinet who preferred to focus on Salonika or Mesopotamia.
 Haig and Robertson were aware that Britain would have to take on more of the offensive burden, as France was beginning to run out of men, but thought that the Germans might retreat in the west so they could concentrate on beating the Russians.
-Haig thought that the Germans had already had plenty of "wearing out", that a decisive victory was possible in 1916 and urged Robertson to recruit more cavalry.
+Haig thought that the Germans had already had plenty of "wearing out", that a decisive victory was possible in 1916, and urged Robertson to recruit more cavalry.
 Haig's preference was to regain control of the Belgian coast by attacking in Flanders, to bring the coast and the naval bases at Bruges, Zeebrugge and Ostend into Allied hands and where the Germans would suffer great loss if they were reluctant to retreat.

 Lloyd George visited Haig at GHQ and afterwards wrote to Haig, to say that he had been impressed by his "grip" and by the "trained thought of a great soldier".
 Subsequent relations between the two men were not to be so cordial.
 Haig thought Lloyd George "shifty and unreliable".
 Haig had thought that the German troops reported near Verdun were a feint prior to an attack on the British but the Verdun Offensive began on 21 February.
 In March 1916 GHQ was moved from Saint-Omer to Montreuil, Pas-de-Calais.
 For his residence Haig commandeered Beaurepaire House a few kilometres away.